This scheme is now open to UK Further Education establishments only.

-Under the scheme, an FE college will apply to host a female industrial practitioner who will support the delivery of face-to-face teaching, mentoring, careers advice and other activities comprising the learning experience.
-The scheme will focus on full-time level 3 engineering technician courses and encourage level 2 learners to progress to level 3.
+Under the scheme, an FE college will apply to host a female industrial practitioner who will support the delivery of face-to-face teaching enhancing learning experience.
+The scheme will focus on full-time level 3 engineering technician courses.

 A recent Royal Academy of Engineering survey revealed that 96% of engineering companies asked said they anticipated difficulty in recruiting in the future and would like to broaden their recruitment pool; 83% saw diversity as critical to enhancing their capacity for innovation and creativity and 76% saw it as crucial to tackling the skills shortage.

 Benefit of the scheme for Visiting Teaching Engineer

 The Academy’s Visiting Teaching Engineers (VTE) programme is an opportunity for experienced professional engineers to improve their communications skills through frontline teaching experience; bring industry and academia closer together; inspire the next generation of engineers and technicians and promote diversity and inclusion in the UK engineering profession.